 Anse Georgette Beach Praslin

 After lunch we cruised to nearby Anse Georgette Beach for a photo stop, more snorkeling, and a swim.
-Anse Georgette is known for its “untouched and natural, astounding beauty”.
+Anse Georgette is known for its “untouched, natural, astounding beauty”.

 “Anse Georgette’s incredible mix of gorgeous turquoise ocean water, pristine white sand, and incredible palm trees make for a truly jaw-dropping beach”.

-Anse Georgette has excellent snorkeling, but the current can become unexpectedly strong, and there’s no protection from an offshore coral reef.
-When the surf came up, and our guides decided it was too dangerous to snorkel, so we sailed to a nearby beach.
+Anse Georgette has excellent snorkeling, but the current can become unexpectedly strong, and there’s no protection from offshore coral reefs.
+When the surf came up, our guides decided it was too dangerous to snorkel, so we sailed to a nearby beach.
 I was eager to enjoy more snorkeling but soon experienced a taste of the Indian Ocean’s power.

 I joined the Spanish couple again, and we swam toward an offshore rock formation near the beach.
 Mesmerized by the surroundings, I didn’t notice the surf on the way there, but later got pounded hard near the beach.
-Thankfully, I wasn’t near rocks.
+Thankfully, I wasn’t near rocks or coral reefs.
 An older man had to be ferried back to the boat.
 I swam back with a swimsuit full of itchy sand – a small, humbling reminder of the sea’s all-encompassing power!

 Heading back to the ferry, we cruised Praslin’s north-east coast and saw a small pod of dolphins – too fast for photos.
 Many fell asleep on the forward trampolines hypnotized by the soothing, rocking motion of the boat.
 After an idyllic, satisfying day, I had a better understanding of life in the Seychelles – my home for the next three weeks!